aardy1/Charts/README.md

 The code runs just fine -- some videos of it running in my iPhone are below (sorry for 6 videos (file size limit 10MB) and for the fact that the video recording goes upside down when I rotate the phone -- it's the recording not the app itself).

 Launch, rotate screen, zoom with "+" button, one finger touch scroll of the map:

 https://github.com/aardy1/Charts/assets/54723230/5c284354-dd2b-40ea-a14d-b954ddab7e04

 Moving the map, showing lights on the map:

 https://github.com/aardy1/Charts/assets/54723230/170e110f-f431-47cb-9ddb-c31f93bf3369

 More moving the map, then pinch zooming into Tampa Bay:

 https://github.com/aardy1/Charts/assets/54723230/37cb0177-9781-4fdc-8545-aaeff26cb99a

+Long tap on the map to get max detail in Tampa Bay (this loads and displays a new map):

 https://github.com/aardy1/Charts/assets/54723230/c79aa744-0634-4abe-98c8-93e688a58570